1978 FIFA World Cup final: Summary

+The final took place on 25 June 1978 at the Estadio Monumental in Buenos Aires in front of 71,483 supporters, and was refereed by Sergio Gonella from Italy.
 The start of the final was mired in controversy, as the Dutch accused the Argentines of using stalling tactics to delay the match, causing tension to build in front of a hostile Buenos Aires crowd.
 The host team eventually emerged five minutes late after the audience was whipped into a frenzy.
-The Argentines also questioned the legality of a plaster cast on René van de Kerkhof's wrist, although he had worn it for earlier games without objections, causing the Dutch to threaten to leave he pitch.
+The Argentines also questioned the legality of a plaster cast on René van de Kerkhof's wrist, although he had worn it for earlier games without objections, causing the Dutch to threaten to leave the pitch.
 The Italian referee, Sergio Gonella, upheld the complaints and forced Van de Kerkhof to apply extra bandage.
 In retaliation, the Netherlands team refused to attend the post-match ceremonies.